wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

   * Send requests to the server.
   * Act on response from the server.
 * Loosely-typed language: you don't have to explicitly declare what type of data the variables are.
 You just need to use the var keyword to indicate that you are declaring a variable, and the interpreter will work out what data type you are using from the context, and use of quotes.
-  * JS figures out the type based on value, and the type can change:
+  * That is, JS figures out the type based on value, and the type can change:

   ```
   var x;